ankiitgupta7/ankiitgupta7.github.io/_posts/2017-10-06-first-post.md

 Now if you remember yourself before coming to this place, you realize your transformation in every dimension of your life.
 The memories that you make in this first year you’ll remember for the lifetime and always cherish it.

+*This article was originally published on my medium page and can be found [here](https://medium.com/@ankiitgupta7/your-first-year-in-iit-kharagpur-c262651279fb) too.*